Thanks to you, too, for tuning in to this, your favorite radio station for the excellence in broadcasting network, the Rush Limbaugh program.

 This is the man who's the father of the Islamic bomb.

-And for some reason that just didn't seem to get on the radar screen of our intelligence community.
+And for some reason, that just didn't seem to get on the radar screen of our intelligence community.

 Are you saying they have those bombs?

-Here's what we do know, and we know this because the International Atomic Energy Agency has finally, finally, after 18 years of closing its eyes to what's going on in Iran, uh demanded that the Iranians uh come clean on some of their programs.
+Here's what we do know, and we know this because the International Atomic Energy Agency has finally, finally, after 18 years of closing its eyes to what's going on in Iran, demanded that the Iranians come clean on some of their programs.

 Now, they want us to believe that they kept them in crates in a warehouse all this time.